plone/training/mastering-plone/volto_components_sponsors.rst

 Topics covered:

 * Create React component
-* Use REST API of Plone to fetch data
+* Use React action of Volto to fetch data from Plone via REST API
 * Localize your component